theroyalwedesign/interfacevision.github.com/technology.md

 This is where SIP differs.
 Within SIP, a property can contain a reference to external information.

 This "reference" is actually a special type of part, called a locator, which is able to locate information contained within [data structures](http://en.wikipedia.org/wiki/Data_structure).
 For example, a HashTable would have a HashTableLocator and an Array would have an ArrayLocator.

-Want to know more?

-* [Locators](http://blog.interfacevision.com/technology/locators/) - Explains how locators are used to find information within [data structures](http://en.wikipedia.org/wiki/Data_structure).

 #### How Do We Initialize Parts?
 Since Interface Vision is a [visual programming language](http://en.wikipedia.org/wiki/Visual_programming_language), users drag and drop parts to create them.
 Usually, a user will attach a new part to the property of an existing part.